Brexit talks hit Irish border hurdle

 The issue is sensitive because the absence of border controls and infrastructure was a key part of the Good Friday Agreement that ended decades of sectarian conflict in Northern Ireland.

 The lack of a deal with the Irish government could further hold up Brexit negotiations.
-May is due to have a working lunch with EU Commission President Jean-Claude Juncker on Monday and is due to meet the President of the EU Council, Donald Tusk, later.
+May is due to have a working lunch with EU Commission President Jean-Claude Juncker on Monday and is due to meet the President of the European Council, Donald Tusk, later.

 The EU has repeatedly warned there can be no trade talks until the border problem is resolved.